maxshafer/shafer-research-group/content/authors/michael/_index.md

 ---
 # Display name
-title: Julia Maja
+title: Michael Howard

 # Username (this should match the folder name)
 authors:
-  - julia
+  - michael

 # Is this the primary user of the site?
 superuser: false